Home Page

 Support for Wool Education

 Initially, by investing in the Sheep CRC’s education programmes, the Trust facilitated the development of a comprehensive range of sheep and wool education modules which are now available at the University of New England (UNE) and also, via its long distance learning initiatives, to students in other institutes.
+Other industry sectors such as Meat and Livestock Australia, funded a complimentary range of sheep and sheep meat production modules.

 Support to Universities: